biodash/biodash.github.io/content/codeclub/S03E03_PCA/index.md

 Run the PCA for just one of the three penguin species.

-Then, make a biplot of the results, in which you color by something else than `species`, e.g. by `sex`.
+Then, make a biplot of the results, in which you color the points by something else than `species`, e.g. by `sex`.
 (If you want, also make a scree plot and/or a score plot.)

 <details>
 <summary>